StereoFoley: Object-Aware Stereo Audio Generation from Video: Experiments and Results

 The lower half of Table~\ref{tab:alignment} reports Mean Opinion Scores (MOS) from our human study ($N=1,341$ ratings from 131 raters, 49 disqualified).
-Results are shown separately for in-frame and for cases where objects enter or exit.
+Results are shown separately for on-screen only and for cases where object enters or exits screen.
 Consistent with BAS results, MMAudio scored lowest, StereoFoley-base matched VGGSound original audio ratings, and StereoFoley-obj achieved the highest scores.
 A Kruskal–Wallis test followed by Bonferroni-corrected pairwise comparisons confirmed that StereoFoley-obj significantly outperforms all other systems ($p<0.001$), MMAudio underperforms ($p<0.001$), while StereoFoley-base and VGGSound original are statistically indistinguishable ($p=0.80$).
-No significant effect was found between in-frame and off-frame conditions ($p>0.05$).
+No significant effect was found between on-screen only and on/off-screen conditions ($p>0.05$).
 These results demonstrate that object-aware training yields perceptually meaningful benefits, and that our BAS metric aligns well with human judgment.